-- How much you and your employer pay in
+- · How much you and your employer pay in

 - How well the funds you are invested in perform

-- How much is taken out in charges
+- · How much is taken out in charges

 - The effects of inflation

 - How and when you choose to take your money.

-The value of your pension savings can go down as well as up.
-Your pension savings will be invested in one or more investment funds.
-To find out more about what you need to think about when you're investing, please see your fund information which you can view at legalandgeneral.com/investwpp3
+The value of your pension pot can go down as well as up.
+Your pension pot will be invested in one or more investment funds.
+Investment funds are controlled by a fund manager and invest in a range of different assets with the aim of helping your money grow or preserving its value.

+To find out more about investing, please see your fund information which you can view at legalandgeneral.com/investshp

 The law, tax rates and any allowances may change in the future.
 These changes could affect the value of your savings, how much you can pay in, or the age at which you're able to access your money.
 How tax works for you will depend on your individual circumstances.

 Saving into a pension plan is not for everyone.
-Joining a plan may not be suitable for you, particularly if these savings could affect your entitlement to any means- tested state benefits.
+Joining a plan may not be suitable for you, particularly if these savings could affect your entitlement to any means-tested state benefits.